noporpoise/BitArray/README.md

     char bit_array_find_last_set_bit(const BIT_ARRAY* bitarr, bit_index_t* result)

+Find the index of the last bit that is NOT set.
+Returns 1 if a bit is zero, otherwise 0.
+Index of last zero bit is stored in the integer pointed to by `result`.
+If no bits are zero, value at `result` is not changed and zero is returned.

+    char bit_array_find_last_clear_bit(const BIT_ARRAY* bitarr, bit_index_t* result)

 Find the index of the next bit that is set, at or after `offset`.
 Returns 1 if a bit is set, otherwise 0.
 Index of next set bit is stored in the integer pointed to by `result`.